-She'll have a fit about this too when she hears, I thought with a shake of my head.
+She'll have a fit about this too when she hears, I thought.

 My steps resonated on the metal stairs as I descended.
 The hanger, despite its name, did not actually hold aircrafts.
-It held vehicles and the three motor bikes I passed soon after reaching the main level were just the beginning.
+It held vehicles and the three motor bikes I passed on the main level were just the beginning.
 On a normal, uneventful day this place could be a little interesting.

 The Autobots were truly a special group of people.
-I was glad I had been given the chance to know them.
+I was glad I had been given the opportunity to know them.

-"Quit complaining," a deep baritone voice bellowed from within the west wing as I approached.
+"Quit complaining," a deep baritone voice bellowed from within the west wing.
 "None of you were injured."

 I rolled my eyes.